Gay Dubai: Is it safe for gay travellers? Gay life in the UAE

 Travel recommendations for Dubai

 A VPN is your friend: we cannot stress the importance of using a VPN for your phone/laptop in Dubai as anything LGBTQ related is otherwise blocked, particularly the gay dating apps.
 We used ExpressVPN which we found to be reliable, very easy to use and cost effective.

 Travel insurance: Whether you go for shopping, hiking or just lay on Jumeirah Beach all day long, you need travel insurance.
 We use World Nomads because they offer considerable coverage especially for adventurous travellers.
 They also make it easy to make a claim as it’s all done online.

-Flights: To fly to Dubai, we recommend Skyscanner.
-Their website is very easy to use and they always offer the best prices.
-You can even search for the cheapest flights for any given month.
+Flights: To find our flights to Dubai, we used Skyscanner.
+Their website is very easy to use and always finds the best deals in seconds.
+It also allows you to search for the cheapest flights for any given month.